unconed/MathBox.js/README.md

 Viewports
 ---------

 Each mathbox scene has an associated viewport.
 This sets up a specific mathematical coordinate grid.
+Viewports support morphing between various coordinate grids in a mathematically correct way.

-The following viewports are available:
+The following viewport types are available:

 __Cartesian__
 Regular linear XYZ.